-Since Medicare Supplement Insurance doesn’t include Prescription Drug Coverage, you’ll need to buy a separate Part D plan.
+Since Medicare Supplement Insurance doesn’t include Prescription Drug Coverage, you must buy a separate Part D plan.

 Can I switch from Medicare Advantage to Medicare?

-You can switch from a Medicare Advantage plan to Original Medicare during the Annual Enrollment Period, which takes place every October 15 through December 7.
+You can switch from a Medicare Advantage plan to Original Medicare during the Annual Enrollment Period, which occurs every October 15 through December 7.
 The new coverage goes into effect in the approaching January.

 Medicare beneficiaries can also change back to Medicare from an Advantage plan during the Medicare Advantage Open Enrollment Period.

-Of course, if there is a special circumstance such as moving, you’ll be able to change plans using a Special Enrollment Period.
+Of course, if there is a special circumstance, such as moving, you can change plans using a Special Enrollment Period.

 Can you change from Original Medicare to a Medicare Advantage Plan?

-During the Annual Enrollment Period, you’ll be able to sign up for a Medicare Advantage plan.
+You can sign up for a Medicare Advantage plan during the Annual Enrollment Period.
 Part C plans offer benefits at least as good as Medicare Part A and Part B, with most options including even more benefits than traditional Medicare.

 Some Part C plans cover the Medicare Part B premium through reimbursement.
-Plan options depend on your zip code, and each policy is not the same across the nation.
+Plan options depend on your zip code, and each policy differs nationwide.